STForScratch/docs/docs/api/wait.md

 setTimeout(function() {
     // You can even remove it!
 New elements matching the selector will no longer run the callback. wait.remove()
+    // Rarely is there a reason to remove it, but it's here if needed.
 }, 1000)
 ```